MartaL0b0/CS3012/README.md

 The approach is inspired in [this tutorial](https://www.youtube.com/watch?v=sJspH620ZsU&t=691s), which I used to set the starting point.

 ##How to run it
-As it currently is just a Client Web File, there is no need for a server.
+As it is just a Client Web File, there is no need for a server.
 The calls are done via browser, so an Internet conection is required.
 ```
-Open **index.js** on a browser and provide details of a username and a password for an actual Github Account.
+To access it, browse to [https://github-access-lobodepm.firebaseapp.com/](https://github-access-lobodepm.firebaseapp.com/)
 ```